rust-lang/cargo/src/doc/src/reference/build-scripts.md

 The syntax of `CHECK_CFG` mirrors the `rustc` [`--check-cfg` flag][option-check-cfg], see [Checking conditional configurations][checking-conditional-configurations] for more details.

-> Note: `cargo:rustc-check-cfg` (single-colon) can be used if your MSRV is below Rust 1.77

 The instruction can be used like this:

 ```rust,no_run